-Covers descriptive statistics and statistical inference including the basic knowledge and skills required to organize, analyze, and transform data and to present the information.
+Covers both descriptive statistics and statistical inference, teaches the basic knowledge and skills required to organize and analyze data, and how to best present the information.
 Learn sampling methods, how to develop confidence intervals, and hypothesis testing.
 Microsoft Excel is used and problem solving and statistical results are discussed from a management perspective.

-\(3-0) 3 cr. hrs.
-BUS2930 Principles of Macroeconomics MOTR ECON101 macroeconomic measurements, trade, government fiscal policy, money and monetary
+BUS2930 (3-0) 3 cr. hrs.
+Principles of Macroeconomics

+MOTR ECON101